pingwin02/Minion/README.md

 The bot supports the following slash and prefix commands:

 - `/info`: Provides information about the bot.
+- `/inzynier`: Adds the "Inżynier" role to the user.
 - `/kiedy-kolos`: Updates message with events from Google Calendar API.
 - `/losuj`: Generates a random number within the given range.
 - `/purge`: Deletes the specified number of messages.